sumit936/Digit_recognizer-MNIST-dataset-/README.md

 d.Normalization-Normalization is also the scaling technique, we should use normalization when you know the distribution of the data does not follow normal distribution.

-e.Standardization- This is the process of the scaling all features in the range between 0 and 1.
+e.Standardization- This is the process of the scaling all features in the range between 0 and 1.\

+### 3.Algorithms used
+Following algorithms has been used in this project:
+1.KNN(K-Nearest Neighbours)
+2.SVC(support vector classifier)

+### 4.Hypertuning

+.In this project the 'GridSearch' tuning method has been used with Kfold validation to tune the model.
+.We have fitted the model on the best parameter for the svm classifier which has been given by Gridsearch.

+### 5.Prediction
+.Predicition has been made using svm classifier on the parameter given by 'Gridsearch'.
+.Prediciton has been made on completely new data(which is test data)

+### 6.Metrices used
+Following metrices has been used to validate the result:
+1.Accuracy score-->Checks the accuracy of the model 2.Confusion Matrix-->gives the matrix, tells how many values fell under correct class 3.Classification Repot-->generate report on precision, recall, f1-score etc.

+### 7.Submission

+And the last section of this project-->we have saved our prediction in csv file in order to submit anywhere we want.